talaia-labs/python-teos/DEPENDENCIES.md

 You can get Bitcoin Core from [bitcoin.org](https://bitcoin.org/en/download).

-Bitcoin needs to be running with the following options enables:
+Bitcoin needs to be running with the following options enabled:

 - `zmq` for rawblockhash notifications
 - `txindex` to be able to look for non-wallet transactions